MicrosoftDocs/memdocs/memdocs/intune/apps/apps-add-android-for-work.md

 ## Before you start
 - Make sure you have connected your Intune tenant to Managed Google Play.
 For more information, see [Connect your Intune account to your Managed Google Play account](../enrollment/connect-intune-android-enterprise.md).
-- If you intend to enroll work profile devices, make sure you have configured Intune and Android work profiles to work together in the **Device enrollment** workload of the Azure portal.
+- If you intend to enroll personally-owned work profile devices, make sure you have configured Intune and Android personally-owned work profiles to work together in the **Device enrollment** workload of the Azure portal.
 For more information, see [Enroll Android devices](../enrollment/android-work-profile-enroll.md).

 >[!NOTE]
 >When you work with Microsoft Intune, we recommend that you use either the Microsoft Edge or Google Chrome browser.